cdbale/Privacy-and-Forecasting-Empirical/Code/README.md

 Create an `M3` folder in the `Data` directory.

-Download the M3 data sets (-monthly, -other, -quarterly, -yearly) and place them in the `M3` folder created as a subdirectory of the `Data` folder.
-The data sets can be found in `.csv` format at the following link: https://byu.box.com/s/oczp5f5ah5zi14n04gxkfq1flvly46n9.
+Download the `M3/` folder at the following link: https://byu.box.com/s/oczp5f5ah5zi14n04gxkfq1flvly46n9 and place it as a subdirectory of the `Data` folder.
+The `M3/` folder contains all M3 data sets saved in `.csv` format.

 All python and R code files are found in the `Code/Analysis` subdirectory.
 Python files can be run using a command prompt (we used Anaconda Powershell Prompt).